jamesnetherton/wildfly-liquibase/README.md

 If the Liquibase subsystem detects that a deployment is CDI enabled, it will automatically  add a dependency on [Liquibase CDI](http://www.liquibase.org/documentation/cdi.html) for you.
 This provides the capability to load and execute change logs via CDI annotations.

+### Servlet Listener

+If you prefer to use `LiquibaseServletListener`, the Liquibase subsystem automatically makes the listener class available to deployments.
+All you need to do is configure `web.xml` as per the [servlet listener documentation](https://www.liquibase.org/documentation/servlet_listener.html).

 ## Examples

 Take a look at the [examples](https://github.com/jamesnetherton/wildfly-liquibase/tree/master/examples) to see some basic use cases.